gonciuu/scanningworld/app/README.md

     - Check if user didn't scan this code yet and the code is in the region(city) chosen by user
     - Add points to User Account
 - Order Coupons
-    - if user has enought money, he/she can buy some coupons (valid for 15 minutes)
+    - if user has enough money, he/she can buy some coupons (valid for 15 minutes)

 ## Installation